forestgrape/coronavirus/immune_system.md

 * T cells can check if cells do what they are supposed to do.
 Virus infected cells have a changed metabolism e.g. produce virions, which can be [detected by T cells](#extern-checks).
 * To control coronaviruses infections T cells are key [citation coming].

+> ###### Resident T cell
 > ###### Local T cell
-> *Tissue resident T cells* in literature, called *local T cells* on this page, are T cells which survey the tissues cells integrity.
-They move within tissues and and do not circulate with the blood.
+> *Tissue resident T cells* in literature, often shortened to *resident T cells* on this page, are T cells which survey the tissues cells integrity.
+They move within tissues and and do not circulate with the blood. //previously shortened here as *local* T cells

 #### Distribution
-Local T cells are located often at entry points for pathogens.
-E.g. the mouth is a common entry point for viruses, so in the mouth there are many local T cells [to check and cite].
+T cells are in the blood, in lymph nodes and resident T cells in tissues.
+Lymph nodes and tissue resident T cells are often at entry points for pathogens e.g. the mouth is a common entry point for viruses, so close to the mouth there are many T cells [in work].

+##### T Cell Training
+[in work, to be completed and to be checked]
+1. In the __bone marrow__ continuously new immune cell arise from stem cells.
+A certain class of immune cells with different binding capabilities moves to the thymus and these are called Thymus cell (T cells).
+2. In the __thymus__ it is checked if the selected cell bind to self substances:
+   * If the cell binds self substances => harmful since the own body is attacked => trigger cell death (if these goes wrong an autoimmune disease can result)
+   * If the cell does *not* bind self => The cell is not attack self and thus not harmful => send the cell to the lymph nodes.
+3. In the __lymph nodes__ the cells are exposed to foreign substances.
+If a cell binds to unknown and harmful substances the cell is useful.

 ## Protection Locations
 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells: